lanpartis/Type-on-Strap/_posts/2013-11-18-blogging-with-title.md

 ---
 layout: post
-title: Blogging with title
+title: Learn to build a blog with Jekyll on Github Pages
-tags: [Test, Ipsum, Markdown, Portfolio]
+tags: [Jekyll]
 ---

 # I am a BIG title